oomek/attractplus/Layouts.md

 -  `[DisplayType]` - The display type for the selected game
 -  `[AltRomname]` - The alternative Romname for the selected game
 -  `[AltTitle]` - The alternative title for the selected game
+-  `[PlayedCount]` - The number of times the selected game has been played
 -  `[PlayedTime]` - The amount of time the selected game has been played
--  `[PlayedCount]` - The number of times the selected game has been played
+-  `[PlayedLast]` - The date and time the selected game was last played
+-  `[PlayedAgo]` - The last played date relative to now, for example: "5 Minutes Ago"
 -  `[SortValue]` - The value used to order the selected game in the list
 -  `[System]` - The first "System" name configured for the selected game's emulator
 -  `[SystemN]` - The last "System" name configured for the selected game's emulator